 - What if something bad happens to mom or dad while I am at school?

 Although it is normal for your child to have worries, it is crucial to have your child attend school.
-Skipping school will only increase your child’s fears because s/he never gets a chance to find out if his/her worries are valid.
+Skipping school will only increase your child’s fears because they never get a chance to find out if their worries are valid.
 Furthermore, when children and teens stay home because of anxiety, they miss:

 - Valuable opportunities to develop and practice social skills

 - Important chances for success and mastery